CarlDownsOracle/oci-splunk-observability/README.md

 See [common policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/commonpolicies.htm).

+Here is an example IAM policy structure:

-Let's assume we will permit users in 'functions-developers' to create, deploy and manage Functions and Applications.
+Allow users in `functions-developers` to create, deploy and manage Functions and Applications at the tenancy level.

-    Allow group functions-developers to manage repos in tenancy Allow group functions-developers to manage serviceconnectors in tenancy Allow group functions-developers to manage metrics in tenancy Allow group functions-developers to manage logging in tenancy Allow group functions-developers to use cloud-shell in tenancy Allow group functions-developers to use virtual-network-family in tenancy
+    Allow group functions-developers to manage repos in tenancy Allow group functions-developers to manage serviceconnectors in tenancy Allow group functions-developers to manage metrics in tenancy Allow group functions-developers to manage logging-family in tenancy Allow group functions-developers to use cloud-shell in tenancy Allow group functions-developers to use virtual-network-family in tenancy

-We need to allow Functions Service to use OCIR Repositories:
+Allow Functions Service to use OCIR Repositories at the tenancy level:

     Allow service faas to use repos in tenancy

-We need to allow Service Connector to use Functions and Metrics and Logs:
+Allow Service Connector to use Functions, Metrics and Logs at the compartment level:

-    Allow service service-connector-hub to use functions-family in compartment ABC Allow service service-connector-hub to use metrics in compartment ABC Allow service service-connector-hub to use logging in compartment ABC
+    Allow service service-connector-hub to use functions-family in compartment ABC Allow service service-connector-hub to use metrics in compartment ABC Allow service service-connector-hub to use logging-family in compartment ABC

 ---